The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 FAQs

-Promising a clearer and brighter compelexion when used alongside staples such as the best hyaluronic acid cerums or best vitamin C serums , many studies support the skin-boosting benefits of red-light therapy devices.
-“Red light stimulates the production of collagen and elastin to refine and strengthen the skin,” says Dr Maryam Zamani, a leading global facial aesthetics doctor and founder of MZ Skin.
-“It boosts luminosity through improved circulation, calms redness, evens skin tone, and plumps up the complexion.”
+Promising a clearer and brighter complexion when used alongside skincare routine staples such as the best hyaluronic acid serums or best vitamin C serums , many studies support the skin-boosting benefits of red light therapy devices.
+“Red light stimulates the production of collagen and elastin to refine and strengthen the skin,” says Dr Maryam Zamani, facial aesthetics doctor and founder of MZ Skin.
+“It boosts luminosity through improved circulation, calms redness, evens skin tone and plumps up the complexion.”

-At home, red LED can be combined with other light therapies such as blue and infrared for supercharged effects.
-Our guide spans a wide range of light options, price points, and skin concerns.
-We've also consulted with dermatology and skin professionals to answer all your red-light therapy FAQs – namely how to choose the right device for your needs and whether it's possible to overdo it.
+Within these devices, red LED can even be combined with other light therapies, such as blue and infrared, to supercharge the results.
+Our tried and tested guide ahead features tools that cover a wide range of light options, price points and skin concerns.
+We've also consulted with skin experts to answer the most common red-light therapy FAQs – in particular, how to choose the right device for your needs and whether it's possible to overdo these treatments.

 Best red light therapy device overall

-The best red light therapy device overall is the Dr. Dennis Gross DRx SpectraLite Dpl FaceWare Pro
+The Dr. Dennis Gross DRx Skincare SpectraLite FaceWare Pro

 (Image credit: Dr. Dennis Gross)